danpaul/Leif/README.txt

   instersted in lightweight frameworks like Stacey CMS (http://www.staceyapp.com/) and wanted a small database to allow for some dynamic content for mostly static sites.
-I wanted the database to be small and simple, something that could be contained within the project/application/site folder so that an entire dynamic site could simply be copy and pasted between between dime-a-dozen PHP hosts with little to no setup or configuration.
+I wanted the database to be small and simple, something that could be contained within the site folder so that an entire dynamic site can simply be copy and pasted between between dime-a-dozen PHP hosts with little to no setup or configuration.

   Leif also serializes and deserializes PHP objects.
 These objects can either be serialized using PHP's serialize or JSON method.
-The stored objects can be returned as either unserialized objects or as raw JSON.
+The stored objects can be returned as either an unserialized object or as raw JSON.

   The storage method relys on hashing the key and then creating a directory based on a cerain number of characters (the default is 3) in the hash.
 For